Prabhat0018/InChat-Finder/README.md

 - 🔎 Real-time search inside chat windows
 - ✨ Highlights matching questions/answers
 - 🧭 Click to jump directly to the matched message
-- 🧠 Works with most web-based AI tools (ChatGPT, Gemini, Claude, etc.)
+- 🧠 Works only on Chatgpt(on brower) for now on.
 - ⚡ Fast, lightweight, and privacy-focused

 ---